 Utility mining is finding the most important profitable items in a large transaction database.
-It identifies the importance of items using different values.
-In existing, two steps for finding high utility itemsets: first generates large number of candidate itemsets; then identifies high utility itemsets from generated candidates by doing additional scan in original transaction database.
-In view of the fact that large number of candidate itemsets generated and requires more memory space.
-As a final, it decreases the mining efficiency also it doesn't work with minimum utility threshold value.
-To overcome this problem, we proposed a new method fuzzy based tail node tree structure (Fuzzy Tail-Node Tree) to find the utility itemsets.
+Also it allows user to identify the importance of items using different values.
+In existing system had two steps for finding high utility itemsets: first generates large number of candidate itemsets; then identifies high utility itemsets from generated candidates by doing additional scan in original transaction database.
+Since large number of candidate itemsets generated and requires more memory space.
+Finally it decreases the mining efficiency also it doesn't work with minimum utility threshold value.
+In order to overcome this problem, we proposed a new method fuzzy based tail node tree structure (Fuzzy Tail-Node Tree).
+Fuzzy high utility item-mine (FTNT-Mine) is applied to find the utility itemsets.
 The fuzzified quantity information can able to get from transaction database in order to reflect the fuzzy degree of purchased quantity.
-The performance of FTNT was evaluated in comparison with different types of datasets.
-The investigational result shows that proposed system is more effective than existing methods in terms of execution time and memory space under minimum utility threshold value.
-It achieves two orders of scale faster than the state-of-the-art algorithms on dense dataset, and more than one order of magnitude on sparse datasets.
+The performance of FTNT was evaluated in comparison with the state-of-the-art algorithms on different types of datasets.
+The experimental result shows that proposed system is more effective than the existing methods in terms of execution time and memory space under minimum utility threshold value.
+It achieves two orders of magnitude faster than the stateof-the-art algorithms on dense dataset, and more than one order of magnitude on sparse datasets.